GimelStudio/GimelStudio/README.md

 This is a short list of some immediate tasks we're working on:

 - [ ] Finish main window code
-- [ ] Continue to implement and refine custom widgets for the UI
+- [ ] Continue to implement and refine custom widgets and the nodegraph
-- [ ] Integrate UI translation support
 - [ ] Implement Node Registry

 You can also take a look at the [Github Issues](https://github.com/GimelStudio/GimelStudio/issues) for details on these and other immediate and future tasks.